abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 **Task:** There are just two more categories that have 2 objects and at most one morphism between two objects, draw them.

-And finally the category $3$ has 3 objects and also 3 morphisms (one of which is the composition of the other two.)
+And finally the category $3$ has 3 objects and also 3 morphisms (one of which is the composition of the other two).

 ![the finite category 3](../06_functors/finite_three.svg)